Giddyspurz/FTP-Bruteforce/README.md

 # FTP-Bruteforce
 FTPBrute Script

-A Script for Bruteforcing User & Password in FTP Servers
+A Tool for Bruteforcing Users & Passwords in FTP Servers.

-If Scripts does not work add file path of the wordlist.txt in the script.
+This Tool is for Educational Purposes.

-This Sctipt is for Educational Purposes
+Use Proxychains while executing this Tool.

-I will not be Liable for Wrong Use of this Script.
+I will not be Liable for Wrong Use of this Tool.

 Nice time hacking pal :-)